rstrahan/aws-autoscaling-vertica/README.md

 If you are using AWS (or are considering using AWS) to host your Vertica cluster, then you may wonder if the AWS Auto Scaling service will work with a Vertica cluster.
 Well, wonder no more - the answer is 'yes'.

-Our new Vertica AWS Autoscaling package makes it easy.
+Our new Vertica AWS Auto Scaling package makes it easy.
 Here are some of the features:
 - Provision a new Vertica cluster with the number of nodes you want
 - Add horsepower by making your cluster bigger
 - Save money by making your cluster smaller
 - Keep your cluster resilient by automatically replacing failed nodes with new nodes (no need to pay for active standby nodes)
 - Subscribe to receive notifications when nodes are added or removed

-The Vertica auto scaling package is provided to you free of charge (and also free of any warranty or liability).
+The Vertica Auto Scaling package is provided to you free of charge (and also free of any warranty or liability).
 If you like it you can use it as it is, or you can make it better, and contribute it back to the Vertica community.

 As you read through the sections below, you will learn how it all works, and you'll be able to try it for yourself.